York, it will amaze you!

 The large Edwardian Queen Anne-style building to the left of the old station is the former HQ of the North Eastern Railway.
 It was built in 1900-6 by in-house architects William Bell and Horace Field, at a time when the company controlled nearly 5,000 miles of railways lines and was at the height of its powers.
 This is reflected in the quality and opulence of the building, which is now naturally enough a 5* hotel, The Grand.

 At last, clambering up some steep steps, we are on the walls and a great view opens up almost immediately of York Minster and the distinctive York skyline of myriad roofs and chimneys.
 Although we had really only just started our walk, we couldn’t resist the café at the Barker Tower, it looked so inviting and indeed it was when we went inside and relaxed on their old sofa.
 In fact, we felt so relaxed we got chatting to the proprietor – only to find out that the building used to be used as a mortuary for bodies pulled out of the Ouse.
-We decided to push on before rigor mortis set in.
+We decided to push on before we became too relaxed and rigor mortis set in.

 Yorkshire House (1965), previously the Aviva Building, on the corner of Rougier Street and Station Rise, is that fairly rare thing in York, a successful modern building.
 It is faced in local magnesian limestone which gives it a classic simplicity.
 It is now being converted into luxury apartments and a hotel.
 Next up is a still more recent building, Aviva Tanner’s Moat (1993), also faced with magnesian limestone but neo-vernacular in style with historically derived details e.g. the mullion and transom window surrounds.

 This building stands where the old Rowntree factory was before it moved to Haxby Road in 1906.
 Employing 13,000 staff members here at the start of the twentieth century, Rowntree’s was often referred to as a ‘village within a village’.